 On January 10, 2019, the City Council adopted a resolution of intention to transition from atlarge to district-based elections.
-Pursuant to California Elections Code 10010, this is the first of two public hearings to inform the public about the districting process, present options available to the city, and receive community input on the criteria for drawing the boundaries of the voting districts, prior to drafting district map boundary alternatives.
+Pursuant to California Elections Code §10010, this is the second of two public hearings to inform the public about the districting process, present options available to the city, and receive community input on the criteria for drawing the boundaries of the voting districts, prior to drafting district map boundary alternatives.

-Staff recommends the Council hold the first two public hearings to receive input on the composition and number of voting districts, and request any additional information needed for the public hearing scheduled for March 14, 2019.
+Staff recommends the Council hold the second of five public hearings to receive input on the composition and number of voting districts, and request any additional information needed for the public hearing scheduled for May 23, 2019.